vmware/container-service-extension/docs/CSE_CONFIG.md

 #          value of the field 'name' of the corresponding Enterprise PKS api
 #          server.
 #   3. pvdcs:
 #       a.
-Each entry in the list represents a Provider VDC in vCD that is
+Each entry in the list represents a Provider VDC in VCD that is
 #          backed by a cluster of the Enterprise PKS managed vCenter server.
 #       b.
 The field 'name' in each entry should be the name of the
-#          Provider VDC as it appears in vCD.
+#          Provider VDC as it appears in VCD.
 #       c.
 The field 'pks_api_server' is a reference to the Enterprise PKS
 #          api server which owns this account.
 Its value should be equal to
 #          value of the field 'name' of the corresponding Enterprise PKS api